rigoudyg/climaf/doc/functions_results.rst

 cfile : get the file value of a CliMAF object
 ----------------------------------------------

-.. autofunction:: climaf.api.cfile
+.. autofunction:: climaf.driver.cfile

 cMA : get the Masked Array value of a CliMAF object
 ------------------------------------------------------

-.. autofunction:: climaf.api.cMA
+.. autofunction:: climaf.driver.cMA

 cshow : dump an object or display a 'figure'
 --------------------------------------------

-.. autofunction:: climaf.api.cshow
+.. autofunction:: climaf.driver.cshow

 cdump : tell what's in cache
 ---------------------------------